 The vast majority of rentals and homes for sale will be in USD$.

 Since the currency of your pension incomes and the currency of your daily expenses will be in different currencies, you need to consider “currency risk”.
 If the Mexican peso starts to appreciate against the USD$ or CDN$, then your cost of living will go up.
 So make sure you have some wiggle-room in your budget and/or hold some deposits in Pesos to cover your daily expenses.
-Holding some of your savings in the currency of you regular expenses makes sense as it reduces your currency risk.
+Holding some of your savings in the currency of your regular expenses makes sense as it reduces your currency risk.

-You can easily set up a bank account at Lakeside, but besides needing a passport and immigration card (including tourist visa), you may need to provide proof of residence.
+You can easily set up a bank account at Lakeside, but besides needing a passport and immigration card (including a tourist visa), you may need to provide proof of residence.
 This might involve a recent utility bill that shows your name and address (check with the financial institution for their requirements).

-Many gringos at Lakeside will keep an account open back home, have their pensions go to that account and then use ATMs for their Mexican peso needs.
+Many gringos at Lakeside will keep an account open back home, have their pensions go to that account, and then use ATMs for their Mexican peso needs.
 But it becomes more convenient to also have a Mexican bank account for regular bills and a place to access larger amounts of pesos when you need them (ATMs have daily limits)

 If you own furniture that you think you might want to bring with you on a move to Mexico, maybe think again.
 Consider that most apartment rentals in Mexico come furnished, and also many homes you buy are furnished or give you the option to buy the furniture.
 This is because for the home seller the cost of shipping stuff across the border is often not worth it.

-If you do need some household items, then searching and shopping is a great past time!
-Furniture, art, mattresses etc. are readily available to buy either locally, in nearby towns, or somewhere in the big city of Guadalajara (just 45 minutes away).
+If you do need some household items, then searching and shopping is a great pastime!
+Furniture, art, mattresses, etc. are readily available to buy either locally, in nearby towns, or somewhere in the big city of Guadalajara (just 45 minutes away).
 Also, if you consider the gringo retiree demographics, there is a fair amount of “turnover” which results in regular estate sales as another source of household things.
 My wife and I used a “Concierge Shopper” who was fluently bilingual and helped us find the best places and negotiate the prices when we furnished our house.

 For those that must ship some items, there are moving specialists that can make the process seamless.
 It is easy to get an estimate that would include any customs duties.